nearform/titus/docs/developers/README.md

 ![titus-developers-quote]

 # Developers
 A large factor in the success of a project rests in the ability of its developers to work unimpeded.
-Often, tooling for building and running a given stack locally can reduce productivity.
+Often, tooling for building and running a given stack locally reduces productivity.

-With Titus we ensure the developer experience accelerates the speed at which developers work.
-We do this by following the guidelines below:
+With Titus we ensure the developer experience is accelerated and enhanced.
+Titus does this by:

-- Local development should be easy for both frontend and backend developers.
-They should have an easy solution to spin up the application locally, without giving up on developer tools.
+- Providing a solution that is easy to use for both frontend and backend developers.
+It is designed to spin up your application locally, without compromising on developer tools.

-- Commands for linting, testing, running and stopping your application should be included.
-Commands to support local manipulation, spinning up and tearing down of the system should be included and documented.
+- Including commands for linting, testing, running and stopping your application should.
+Commands to support local manipulation, spinning up and tearing down of the system are also included and documented.

+- Including a complete CI solution that builds assets, lints and runs tests, produces production ready containers, and supports deployment via Helm.

-- Selecting technologies, such as CSS frameworks or data management libraries, is your own choice.
+- Letting you select technologies, such as CSS frameworks or data management libraries, of your own choice.
 Titus is lean and opinionated enough to be reusable and reduce complexity.
-It does not stand in your way.

-- A complete CI solution should be included that can build assets, lint and run tests, produce production ready containers, and support deployment via Helm.

-- Documentation for projects and modules is of vital importance to ensure knowledge sharing.
+- Including documentation for projects and modules that vital to ensure knowledge sharing.
 Markdown is now an industry standard and can produce easy-to-host static sites.

-In our documentation you will find the decision results using the guidelines above.
-Rather than list each choice, we include external links to all the tools and libraries.
-Where appropriate, we explain decisions in more detail.
+Our documentation includes details on how to install, configure and deploy an application using Titus.
+We also include external links to all the tools and libraries used with Titus.

 ## Kits
 Titus includes just what's needed out of the box.
 Each kit has a minimal complement of features and technology inclusions.
 In all cases we chose kits that work successfully for us in real production software.
 Titus provides just enough of everything to be deployment ready, without locking developers into feature-level technology decisions.